-Student Health Services will review exemptions in the same way the university considers requests for medical exemptions from measles, mumps and rubella (MMR) immunization requirements.
+Student Health Service will review exemptions in the same way the university considers requests for medical exemptions from measles, mumps and rubella (MMR) immunization requirements.

-Students intending to live in campus residence halls who wish to request an exemption from the vaccination requirement must submit a petition for exemption to Student Health Services no later than Aug.
-10.
+Students intending to live in campus residence halls who requested an exemption from the vaccination requirement were required to submit a petition for exemption to Student Health Service no later than Jan.
+4.

 Students who are granted an exemption from the COVID-19 vaccine requirement are subject to several obligations to enable them to remain in on-campus housing.
 Students are required to:

 SUNY Cortland reserves the right to reassign exempted unvaccinated students from their housing assignment.
 The purpose of reassignment would be to avoid placing a mix of vaccinated and unvaccinated students in the same room or suite.